 For every $x \in X$ let e_x be the probability distribution of X that assigns 1 to x and 0 to every other outcome in X. The distribution e_x is the sure choice of x.
-Strictly speaking e_x is an element of C, but x itself does not belong to C.
+Strictly speaking e_x , 0 is an element of C, but x itself does not belong to C.

-As explained in Pope (1983) and (2004), to avoid introducing additional inconsistencies, in EUT the values of the outcomes x, y yielding the set of utility numbers, u(x), u(y) must be interpreted in one of two ways, that of Ramsey (1926), or that of Friedman and Savage (1948).
-Depending on the choice set, Pope (2004) shows that the two interpretations yield different choices.
-Nevertheless both interpretations imply that the utility or value assigned to an outcome does not vary with its probability of occurring, and thus also does not vary with the probabilities of other outcomes.
+However, as explained in Pope (1983) and (2004), to avoid introducing additional inconsistencies, in EUT the utilities of outcomes must be interpreted in one of two ways, that of Ramsey (1926), or that of Friedman and Savage (1948).
+See Appendix 1 for more details.
+The upshot is that it is not necessary to distinguish between e_x and x in EUT.
+However this identification is problematic since it hides severe restrictions in the interpretation of EUT and it its axiomatizations.